-Optical flow was defined by Horn and Schunck as the distribution of apparent velocities of movement of brightness patterns in an image [HS80].
+Optical flow was defined by Horn& Schunck as the distribution of apparent velocities of movement of brightness patterns in an image [12].
 While this method can provide a high density of velocity vectors by minimizing a global energy function, it is very vulnerable to noise.
-In our experiments, we could achieve better results with the local Lucas & Kanade [LK81] method which can handle noise much better.
+In our experiments, we have used the local Lucas& Kanade (LK) [15] method since it can handle noise much better.

-Instead of calculating a flow for the whole image like the Horn & Schunck algorithm does, this method calculates a pixel displacement vector for a single pixel.
+Instead of calculating a flow for the whole image like the Horn& Schunck algorithm does, this method calculates a pixel displacement vector for a single pixel.
 More formally, for a given pixel u in an image I, we find the corresponding location v = u + d in the new image J. d is the displacement vector, which can be calculated by minimizing the error function:

-$$\epsilon(d) = \epsilon(d_x, d_y) = \sum{x = u_x - \omega_x}^{u_x + \omega_x} \sum{y = u_y - \omega_y}^{u_y + \omega_y} (I(x, y) - J(x + d_x, y + d_y))^2$$ ω_x and ω_y are integers which define the size of the integration window, where the flow vectors are calculated.
+$$\epsilon(d) = \epsilon(d_x, d_y) = \sum{x=u_x - \omega_x}^{u_x + \omega_x} \sum{y=u_y - \omega_y}^{u_y + \omega_y} (I(x, y) - J(x + d_x, y + d_y))^2$$ ω_x and ω_y are integers which define the size of the integration window, where the flow vectors are calculated.

-For best results, a pyramidal implementation [Bou03] was chosen.
-More exactly, a regular pyramid where each level is 1/4 of the size of its previous level.
-Therefore the pyramid with 4 levels of an image I of size 640×480 consists of 5 images I^0 , I^1 , I^2 , I^3 and I^4 with sizes 640×480 , 320×240 , 160×120 , 80×60 and 40×30 .
+Image pyramid are suitable representaion for 2D motion estimation, since they bring a trade-off between speed of computation and quality of results [24].
+In this paper we choose, a pyramidal implementation [3] of LK algorithm.
+More exactly, a regular image pyramid, where each level is 1/4 of the size of its previous level.
+Therefore the pyramid with 4 levels of an image I of size 640×480 consists of 5 images I^0 , I^1 , I^2 , I^3 and I^4 with sizes 640×480 , 320×240 , 160×120 , 80×60 and 40×30 , respectively.

-The error function is first calculated for the deepest pyramid level L_d .
-The result serves as an initial guess for the next level $L_d - 1$, where the calculation is performed again.
-This is done until we reach the finest level L_0 of the image.
-Using a pyramidal approach has the advantage that the actual integration window size can be kept quite small, but also larger motions can be handled well.
+The error function is first calculated for the highest pyramid level L_h (the level at the top of pyramid, in our case h = 4).
+The result serves as an initial guess for the next lower level L{h-1} , where the calculation is performed again.
+This is iterated until we reach the finest level L_0 of the image (the bottom of the pyramid).
+Using a pyramidal approach has the advantage that the actual integration window size can be kept quite small, and larger motions can be handled well.

 The actual calculation for each pyramid level is done by calculating a spatial gradient matrix G of the image derivatives I_x and I_y .
 Now the perfect optical flow vector for this level d^L of G is calculated in an iterative Newton-Raphson fashion.
-For the exact mathematical formulation, have a look at [Bou03].
+For the exact mathematical formulation, see [3].

-It is important to note that all computations are done on subpixel basis, which yields better results over time.
+Note that all computations are done on subpixel basis, which yields better results over time.
 The image brightness for subpixels is calculated using bilinear interpolation.